ongov/ontario-design-system/packages/ontario-design-system-component-library/src/components/ontario-textarea/readme.md

 The component uses a ShadowDOM to maintain encapsulation, however, this changes how the events flow from the inside of the component to the outside in the DOM.

+The component keeps its host `value` in sync as the internal `<textarea>` changes.

 Events, such as the native `input` event, deliver data from inside of the component and flow up the event stack as expected.

 This isn't the case for the native `change` event, this event hits the ShadowDOM boundary and stops propagating.
 The implication of this is that it can't be listened for outside the component.
 To attempt to overcome this, a synthetic change event is generated and emitted.
 The original `change` event is available via the `detail` property on the emitted event.